tsuijonathan/tsuijonathan/README.md

   Analyzed sales data of a bakery to enhance revenue and efficiency.
 Delivered actionable insights using BI techniques, KPIs, and dashboards.

 - **[Vanguard A/B Testing](https://github.com/tsuijonathan/vanguard-ab-test)**
   Evaluated the impact of UI changes on user experience and completion rates.
-Conducted EDA, hypothesis testing, and created dashboards to visualize key findings.
+Conducted EDA, calculated KPI's, hypothesis testing, and created dashboards to visualize key findings.

 ---